donglinz/memory-leak-detection/README.md

 this can detect the memory allocated by operator 'new' of 'new[]' and not be freed by corresponding operator of not be freed appropriate.

-you just need to include "LeakDetector.cpp" in your code
+you just need to include "LeakDetector.hpp" in your code

 Example:

 ```
-#include "LeakDetector.cpp"
+#include "LeakDetector.hpp"

 //
 //  your code